sachin87/autotab-rails/README.md

 ## Contributing to jquery-autotab

     Fork, fix, then send me a pull request.

 ## License

-use MIT license.
+    MIT license.